hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="ContractGetRecordsQuery"></a>

 ### ContractGetRecordsQuery
- Get all the records for a smart contract instance, for any function call (or the constructor call) during the last 25 hours, for which a Record was requested.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |